 We have already mentioned allergens such as dust mites that love to live in our carpets and soft furnishings.
 While regular vacuuming and periodic deep carpet cleaning can help, why not replace your carpets entirely with a sustainable flooring material such as bamboo or eucalyptus?
-While carpets feel soft underfoot, provide insulation, and are easy to install, and are available in a wide variety of textures, styles and patterns, they are difficult to keep really clean and, in addition to dust mites, harbor many other pathogens and odors.
+While carpets feel soft underfoot, provide insulation, are easy to install, and are available in a wide variety of textures, styles, and patterns, they are difficult to keep really clean and, in addition to dust mites, harbor many other pathogens and odors.

 An additional problem with carpets is VOCs or volatile organic compounds.
 These are a significant health hazard in the home, particularly formaldehyde, organochlorides, and phenols.
 These occur in carpets and underlays and are emitted by carpets especially when they are new.
 That nice new carpet smell you get immediately after installation could be damaging your health.

-Should you carpets get wet, they are difficult to thoroughly dry.
+Should your carpets get wet, they are difficult to thoroughly dry.
 Damp deep pile carpets are excellent places for harboring mold and fungi which can trigger a wide range of allergic and toxic reactions.

 Kind to the environment

 Both bamboo and eucalyptus are highly sustainable.
 They grow rapidly and mature quickly causing minimal disruption to the environment.
 When you choose to install floors made of either of these, you are reducing your carbon footprint and doing your bit to help create a greener, more sustainable planet.
-As we indicated above, this ticks several of the boxes we associate with improving well-being.
+As we indicated above, this checks several of the boxes we associate with improving well-being.